kvallieur/git/README.md

 # Git

-To know the parent branch
+1.To know the parent branch

 	git show-branch -a \